Meet the Team

 Our Team

-CRAI is a volunteer-driven organization.
+CRAI is a mission-driven organization.
 Everyone here showed up because they believe rural communities deserve a seat at the AI table.

 Andrew Aitken